cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 ![Create](images/aws_lambda_6.png){#fig:aws-lambda-create}

 Step 11: First Lambda function is created.
-To test it, press “Test” (see +@fig:aws-lambda-test)
+To test it, press `Test` (see +@fig:aws-lambda-test)

 ![Test](images/aws_lambda_7.png){#fig:aws-lambda-test}

-Output will be the hard-coded response of “Hello from Lambda.” from the created Lambda function. (see +@fig:aws-lambda-hello)
+Output will be the hard-coded response of `Hello from Lambda`. from the created Lambda function. (see +@fig:aws-lambda-hello)

 ![Hello](images/aws_lambda_8.png){#fig:aws-lambda-hello}

-Step 12: Now let’s add our isPalindrome.js function code here to Lambda function but instead of return result use callback(null, result).
-Then add a hard-coded string value of abcd on line 3 and press “Test.” (see +@fig:aws-lambda-press)
+Step 12: Now let us add our `isPalindrome.js` function code here to Lambda function but instead of return result use `callback(null, result)`.
+Then add a hard-coded string value of abcd on line 3 and press `Test`. (see +@fig:aws-lambda-press)

 ![Press Test](images/aws_lambda_9.png){#fig:aws-lambda-press}

-Output returns “abcd is not a Palindrome” (see +@fig:aws-lambda-output)
+Output returns `abcd is not a Palindrome` (see +@fig:aws-lambda-output)

 ![Output](images/aws_lambda_10.png){#fig:aws-lambda-output}

-Similarly, let’s try with string “abcdcba” and in this case output should return “abcdcba is a Palindrome” So our Lambda function is behaving as expected.
+Similarly, let us try with string `abcdcba` and in this case output should return `abcdcba is a Palindrome`.
+Thus, our Lambda function is behaving as expected.